csc-training/elements-of-hpc/intro/applications.md

 # What are supercomputers used for?

-In discussed in the previous chapter, supercomputers are extremely versatile and can be utilized in many fields of science and research.
-In this chapter we discuss some representative examples of applications of supercomputers in more detail.
+Supercomputers are extremely versatile and can be utilized in many fields of science and research.
+In this chapter, we discuss some typical examples of applications of supercomputers in more detail.

 ## Collisions of nanoparticles

 TODO: expand maybe a bit?

-The video shows simulation about gold nanoparticles colliding into gold surface.
-Size of the particle is about 20 nm, *i.e.* 20 millionth part of millimeter.
-Understanding these type of processes is important for example, for radiation damage in spacecraft.
+The video shows a simulation of gold nanoparticles colliding into a gold surface.
+The size of the particle is about 20 nm, *i.e.* a 20 millionth part of a millimeter.
+Understanding this type of processes is important e.g. for radiation damage in spacecraft.

 [Video](https://kannu.csc.fi/s/mJRjwt9c3XYN82Q)